hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

 Color Balance Modifier
 ----------------------

-Color balance adjustments, either by the Lift, Gamma, and Gain or the Slope, Offset and Power method.
+Color balance adjustments, either by the Lift/Gamma/Gain or the Offset/Power/Slope method.

 This modifier works similar to the :doc:`Color Balance Node </compositing/types/color/adjust/color_balance>`.